 Sometimes that’s all they need is just a little additional time to dry out.
 You might even want to aim a low fan on them to speed up the process!

-Just pop these into an airtight container and they should keep for at least a week at room temperature, if not longer.
+Just pop these into an airtight container, and they should keep for at least a week at room temperature, if not longer.

 These do not have to be kept refrigerated, as they are basically candy and have a high enough sugar content to inhibit microbial growth.
-That said, if you do choose to keep them in the fridge, it’s not a problem, and will probably extend their shelf life a little longer.
+That said, if you do choose to keep them in the fridge, it’s not a problem, and it will probably extend their shelf life a little longer.

 Horizontal close-up image of no-bake chocolate oatmeal cookies with oats in the foreground.